japila-books/apache-spark-internals/docs/scheduler/ShuffleMapStage.md

 findMissingPartitions(): Seq[Int]
 ----

-findMissingPartitions requests the <<mapOutputTrackerMaster, MapOutputTrackerMaster>> for the xref:scheduler:MapOutputTrackerMaster.adoc#findMissingPartitions[missing partitions] (of the <<shuffleDep, ShuffleDependency>> by the shuffle ID) and returns them.
+findMissingPartitions requests the <<mapOutputTrackerMaster, MapOutputTrackerMaster>> for the scheduler:MapOutputTrackerMaster.md#findMissingPartitions[missing partitions] (of the <<shuffleDep, ShuffleDependency>> by the shuffle ID) and returns them.

-If MapOutputTrackerMaster does not track the ShuffleDependency yet, findMissingPartitions simply returns all the xref:scheduler:Stage.adoc#numPartitions[partitions] as missing.
+If MapOutputTrackerMaster does not track the ShuffleDependency yet, findMissingPartitions simply returns all the scheduler:Stage.md#numPartitions[partitions] as missing.

-findMissingPartitions is part of the xref:scheduler:Stage.adoc#findMissingPartitions[Stage] abstraction.
+findMissingPartitions is part of the scheduler:Stage.md#findMissingPartitions[Stage] abstraction.

 == [[stage-sharing]] ShuffleMapStage Sharing